prerakchintalwar/Build-an-End-to-End-AWS-SageMaker-Classification-Model/README.md

 **Aim**
 * To understand the working of AWS
-* To build a classification model predicting a patient’s cause of death **Data Description**
+* To build a classification model predicting a patient’s cause of death

+**Data Description**
-The data provided is for 2020 death cases.
+* The data provided is for 2020 death cases.
 There are 16 features available with case number as a unique identifier and Reason of Death as a target variable.
-The Data dictionary is attached with the data.

 **Tech Stack***
 * Language: Python
 * Libraries: pytorch, pandas, numpy, regex,boto3, seaborn, sagemaker, matplotlib